What Is 6in In Cm

 • Q: Why are both imperial and metric systems still used today?

 • A: The persistence of the imperial system in some countries is due to historical reasons, established infrastructure, and cost associated with a complete transition to the metric system.
-However, the trend is toward increased adoption of the metric system globally.
+Still, the trend is toward increased adoption of the metric system globally.

 • Q: Are there any other units of length I should know?